 Suttner’s research interests include politics, history, sociology, gender and sexuality, law, criminology, questions related to identity and representation.
 He has published Inside Apartheid’s Prison, 2001 (UKZN press and Ocean Press, which was runner up for the Alan Paton prize), The ANC Underground, 2008 (Jacana, and 2009, Lynn Rienner).
 Together with Jeremy Cronin he wrote 30 Years of the Freedom Charter (Ravan Press and Ohio University Press, 1986), banned for possession by the apartheid government and 50 Years of the Freedom Charter, 2006 (UNISA Press).

 Apart from numerous articles in academic journals, Suttner has presented the TB Davie Memorial Lecture at the University of Cape Town, in 1984, published as a booklet entitled, The Freedom Charter-the People’s Charter in the Nineteen Eighties.
 He also delivered the Harold Wolpe memorial lecture in Cape Town, Johannesburg and Durban in 2005, subsequently published in Development Southern Africa, leading to subsequent articles debating his ideas.
-His present research interest relate to interpreting Nelson Mandela, Chief Albert Luthuli-the meanings of his life and threats to SA democracy and possible emancipatory routes.
+His present research interest relate to interpreting Nelson Mandela, Chief Albert Luthuli-the meanings of his life and examining threats to South African democracy and possible emancipatory routes.

 Suttner is interested in music -western classical, Indian classical, choral music of various types, jazz, folk music, African American spirituals and songs of liberation struggles.
 He is interested in art and other cultural activities.